 Unrelated Business Income Tax is both straightforward and significantly broad.
 With the many exceptions and modifications designed for specific charitable and for-profit activities, it is important to be well-versed in these tax laws.

 With decades of experience helping many nonprofits throughout Chicago, James C. Provenza & Associates, PC can help your tax-exempt nonprofit operate within IRS tax laws and properly differentiate tax-exempt income and unrelated business income.
-When preparing your annual reports to the IRS, contact our Chicago law office for a free consultation with James Provenza.
+When preparing your annual reports to the IRS, contact our Chicago law office for a consultation with James Provenza.
 Call us today at (847) 729-3939.